Great leaders C.A.R.E.

 Build Stronger Relationships on Your Team with the CARE Tool

-As an executive coach and pastor, I've learned that effective leadership isn’t just about strategy or results—it’s about caring for the people on your team.
+As an executive coach and pastor, I’ve learned that effective leadership isn’t just about strategy or results—it’s about genuinely caring for your team and helping them grow.
+Strong relationships are the foundation of healthy teams.
+They build trust, improve communication, and create the kind of safe environment where people thrive.

-One of the most powerful tools I’ve used to build rapport and strengthen relationships with my teams is something I call the C.A.R.E. tool.
+One of the most powerful tools I’ve used to develop those relationships is what I call the C.A.R.E. tool.
 It’s simple, actionable, and transformational.

 • Connect